-At the epicenter of this inspirational program is ETHEL’s astonishing adaptation of Ennio Morricone’s moving score to the 1986 film, The Mission.
-Nominated for an Academy Award, and winner of a Golden Globe, Morricone’s score explores cross-cultural complexities fueled by the quest for redemption against the backdrop of the jungles of South America.
+In all senses, Grace is a vital resource: strength in goodness, effortless beauty, unconditional favor, and a reprieve.
+At the center of this astonishing program is ETHEL’s own adaptation of Ennio Morricone’s moving score to the 1986 film, The Mission.
+Nominated for an Academy Award, and winning the Golden Globe, Morricone’s score deals with cross-cultural complexities fueled by the quest for redemption against the backdrop of the jungles of South America.

-Grace also features the quartet’s unprecedented setting of Nusrat Fateh Ali Khan’s Ghorak Dhanda Ho — a heartfelt discourse of faith in poetry and song (Pakistani Qawwali); a theatrical spirit-play known as Mare Jatralu (Hindu Kirtan), Zuni and Hawaiian ritual sun chants; and O Frondens Virga by the 12th-century German abbess Hildegard von Bingen, a voice of peace and clarity that speaks to us from the distant past.
+Also featured on the concert are ETHEL’s extraordinary setting of Nusrat Fateh Ali Khan’s Ghorak Dhanda Ho — a heartfelt discourse of faith in poetry and song (Pakistani Qawwali), a theatrical spirit-play Mare Jatralu (Hindu Kirtan), Zuni and Hawaiian ritual sun chants, and O Frondens Virga by the 12th century German abbess Hildegard von Bingen, a voice of peace and clarity from the deep past.